 As a large agency with over twenty separate components and a diverse mission, DHS holds a significant amount of PII.
-One example of a DHS database
+One example of a DHS database containing PII is Customs and Border Protection's ("CBP") TECS System.
+CBP uses TECS as its "principal system used by officers at the border to assist with

-Human Services, A-18-18-11200, Review of the Department of Health and Human Services' Compliance with the Federal Information Security Modernization Act of 2014 for Fiscal Year 2018, 4 (Apr.
-2019); Office of Inspector General, U.S. Dep't of Education, ED-OIG/A11S0001, The U.S. Department of Education's Federal Information Security Modernization Act of 2014 Report For Fiscal Year 2018, 7 (Oct.
+Department of Education's Federal Information Security Modernization Act of 2014 Report For Fiscal Year 2018, 7 (Oct.
 2018); Office of Inspector General, U.S. Social Security Administration, A-14-18-50505, The Social Security Administration's Compliance with the Federal Information Security Modernization Act of 2014 for Fiscal Year 2018, 5 (Oct.
 31, 2018).